epidemics/COVIDNPIs/README.md

 * Use `pytest` for testing, add tests for your code!
 * Use pull requests for both this and the data repository.

+## Contributing

+For the contribution details and project management, please see [this specification](https://www.notion.so/Development-project-management-476f3c53b0f24171a78146365072d82e).

 ## Running pipeline to get web export